My First Expedition-Pico Da Neblinas

 Tim in his hammock

-Once safely away from the camp, Legislao explained that we were lucky to escape and that there were some in the party that wanted to do us harm and steal our possessions.
-He confessed that some even joked about cooking us alongside the monkeys.
+Once we were safely away, Legislao finally admitted what had happened.
+He told us we were lucky to escape and that some in the party had seriously considered harming us and stealing our possessions.
+Worse still, he confessed that a few had even joked about cooking us alongside the monkeys.

 To the Mountain